jak-ashuraliev/linked_list_append_python/README.md

-# linked List Append using Python
+# Linked List Append using Python

 ### Linked list is a linear data structure and element are linked using pointers
 ### Advantages?
 Dynamic size, saves memory, can live anywhere in the memory, ease of insertiong and deletion